 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Wednesday December 9, 2020

-Your Pick 3 Midday results for Wednesday December 9, 2020 are as follows:
+The numbers for the Pick 3 Midday drawing on Wednesday December 9, 2020 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.

 Did you know that… You can purchase lottery tickets in total security online?
 You can also play games like roulette, blackjack or slots and casino games via any number of reputable and licensed operators.
 Finally, if you don’t like playing with cash, you can also engage in Bitcoin-only games.
 But always make sure if it is legal to play in your jurisdiction.

 We all know you can’t guarantee a lottery win.
 That hasn’t stopped a blizzard of articles attempting to tout a winning strategy that will help you secure your golden ticket.
 Sadly most lottery players are well aware that there’s no surefire way to win and know that it’s all down to chance.

 That being said there are a handful of workable strategies that can give you a bit of an edge.

 - Make a lottery pool: Why go it alone when you can pool resources with friends?
 Lottery pools are a way to improve your odds by combining your tickets and agreeing to split any jackpot.
 It’s a great way to inject some more fun into the lottery by sharing the experience while also increasing your chances.